 Nonintervention Powers allow you to administer and close the estate without further interaction with, or supervision by, the Court.

-- Descendant’s Will names you as Personal Representative, and
+- Decedent’s Will names you as Personal Representative, and

-- 40 days have elapsed since Descendant’s death
+- 40 days have elapsed since Decedent’s death

 For discussion of any of the following, see:

 Bottom-line: You are eligible to obtain Nonintervention Powers if:

 Note: Obtaining Nonintervention Powers under the "Catch-all" provision, however, requires either Notice to, or the written Consent of, each heir and beneficiary — see 7.b below.